I have put together some information about what happens on the day of your practical test. I hope you find this information useful!

-I will then drive you home after completing any final paperwork and taking a photograph of you with your pass certificate next to my car.
+I will then drive you home after completing any final paperwork and taking a photograph of you next to my car.
 Whether you have passed or failed, emotions will be running high, and it isn’t safe for you to drive home.

 Take all the time you need to debrief with me, talk about the faults that occurred, and review any dash cam footage.

 If you have passed, remember that I will always be here for you in the future, if you decide you need refresher lessons, lessons to get used to your new car, or would like motorway lessons etc.

 If you have failed, make a plan with me before you leave the car.
 Make a plan as to what you'd like to do - you may want to take a break from driving for a little while, or you may decide to carry on your weekly/fortnightly lessons, and you may decide to book another test straight away.
 You cannot take another test for 10 working days, however you can book another test once the examiner has updated the system.

 I hope this helps you understand what will happen on your driving test day!
 If you have any other questions or concerns about the driving test, please talk to me!